Codra-Ingenierie-Informatique/ModuleTester/doc/index.rst

     :width: 300 px

     ModuleTester is powered by `PlotPyStack <https://github.com/PlotPyStack>`_,
-    the Python-Qt visualization and scientific graphical user interface stack.
+    the scientific Python-Qt visualization and graphical user interface stack.

+.. note:: ModuleTester was created by `Codra`_ in 2023.
+It is developed and
+          maintained by ModuleTester open-source project team
+          with the support of `Codra`_.

 External resources:
     .. list-table::